dingo4dev/cloudnative-pg-extension/README.md

   - Purpose: Provides connectivity to Oracle databases
 - oracle_fdw Extension:
   - Purpose: Enables creation and use of foreign tables linked to Oracle databases
+- pg_cron Extension:
+  - Purpose: Allows scheduling of PostgreSQL jobs
 - Environment Variables:
   - ORACLE_HOME: Set to the Oracle Instant Client directory
   - LD_LIBRARY_PATH: Set to the Oracle Instant Client directory
 - User Configuration:
   - postgres user UID changed to 26 for enhanced container security

-These components work together to create a PostgreSQL environment capable of interacting with Oracle databases through foreign data wrappers.
+These components work together to create a PostgreSQL environment capable of interacting with Oracle databases through foreign data wrappers and scheduling PostgreSQL jobs.

+## Recent Changes

+This section documents the recent changes and updates to the project:

+- Initial release of the PostgreSQL Docker image with Oracle FDW support
+- Base image: CloudNative PostgreSQL 17-bullseye
+- Included Oracle Instant Client version 19.25.0.0.0
+- Added oracle_fdw extension for Oracle database connectivity
+- Integrated pg_cron extension for job scheduling
+- Set up environment variables for Oracle Instant Client
+- Changed postgres user UID to 26 for improved container security
+- Optimized for CloudNative PostgreSQL environments

+Note: This changelog represents the current state of the project.
+Future updates will be added to this section as they occur.